Armenia-Georgia Bilateral Trade Analysis 2023

 Export Market Intelligence

-Armenia's export portfolio to Georgia demonstrates strategic specialization, with leading products representing a key competitive advantage in this bilateral market.
+Armenia's export portfolio to Georgia demonstrates strategic specialization, with copper ores and concentrates representing a key competitive advantage in this bilateral market.

 Import Dependency Profile

-Armenia's import pattern from Georgia reveals significant dependencyin key sectors, highlighting complementary economic structures and potential supply chain optimization opportunities.
+Armenia's import pattern from Georgia reveals significant dependencyin vehicles: with only spark-ignition internal combustion reciprocating piston engine, cylinder capacity over 1500 but not over 3000cc, highlighting complementary economic structures and potential supply chain optimization opportunities.

 Competitive Trade Position Analysis